 The Office of Correctional Education (OCE) provides academic, vocational, and literacy programs within adult institutions.

-The Office of Program Operations (OPO) is broken into two separate units: In-Prison Programs (for inmates) and Community and Reentry Programs (for parolees).
+The Office of Program Operations (OPO) is broken into two separate units: In-Prison Programs (for offenders) and Community Reentry Programs (for parolees).

 The units within Office of Program Support are: